How to Start Pentesting in 2026 — Complete Beginner's Guide

 Is pentesting legal?

 Only with written authorization.
 Always get explicit permission before testing any system.
-Unauthorized testing is a criminal offense in most countries.
+Unauthorized testing is a criminal offense in most countries (CFAA in the US, art.
+323-1 in France, Computer Misuse Act in the UK).
 Practice in your own lab or on authorized CTF platforms.

 Ready to start practicing?